kuldeep23907/Top-Level/WCC/EO  Scripts/legendOverlay.md

   legend.add(panel);
 ```
 ## Step 5: create the thumbnail image that is the scale of colours and add it to the `legend`
 The explanations are in the comments.
 The legend is a thumbnail that GEE can create from an image.
 Here we use `pixelLonLat()` to complement the image with 2 bands, one band where each pixel contains the pixel's latitude in the inital image, the other band where each pixel value is the longitude.
-Then we select the band `latitude` (vertcal thumbnail).
+Then we select the band `latitude` (vertical thumbnail).
 ```javascript
   // create the legend image thumnail in a gradient of colours
   //    using a trick to keep it stable when the user moves the map